apache/mina-sshd/README.md

 * *sshd-scp* - contains the server side SCP command handler and the SCP client code.

-* *sshd-ldap* - contains server-side password and public key authenticators that use and LDAP server.
+* *sshd-ldap* - contains server-side password and public key authenticators that use an LDAP server.

 * *sshd-git* - contains replacements for [JGit](https://www.eclipse.org/jgit/) SSH session factory.